The Best Things to Do in Builth Wells

 Unwind with sensual spa treatments, eat plenty of award-winning food, drink fine wine, and immerse yourself in the landscapes of Wales.

-At the Lake Country House Hotel, we’re only a stone’s throw from Builth Wells, The Brecon Beacons, and Snowdonia National Park.
+At the Lake Country House Hotel, we’re only a stone’s throw from Builth Wells, Bannau Brycheiniog National Park, and Eryri National Park.

 We're offering you a sanctuary from the busy, the intense and the tiresome.